infoshareacademy/jpydzr6-smartcode-developers/README.md

 ## 🚀 Features

-- ✅ User registration & email authentication
+- 🔐 Secure user registration & email authentication
 - 📱 Add and manage smart devices
+- 🔌 Remote control of smart devices
 - 🔁 Share devices with other users by email
 - 📊 Dashboard with owned and shared devices
 - 🛡️ Location-based device access